-More recently, schemes have been started for the water supply of the towns on the coast by pipes from springs at the foot of the mountains beyond the Pampa; and Mollerdo, Iquique, Antofagasta, and Taltal are either actually supplied with drinkingwater by this means, or works are in progress for the same purpo e.
+More recently, schemes have been started for the water supply of the towns on the coast by pipes from springs at the foot of the mountains beyond the Pampa; and Mollerdo, Iquique, Antofagasta, and Taltal are either actually supplied with drinkingwater by this means or works are in the control of the same of the control of the same of the control of water by this means, or works are in progress for the same purpo e.

-gress for the same purpo e.
 Very few Indians can have lived on the Pampa before the arrival of Europeans.
 A few Changos still survive along the seaward face of the coast range, who live by fishing, and who till recently had no knowledge of metals.
-The Aymara language is still spoken in Tarapaca, and all the place-names on the or labourers, who work in the maquinas, are Bolivians from-Cochabamba, who talk Quichua, and some of the words used inthe factories, such as cancha, &c., are derived from that language.
+The Aymara language is still spoken in Tarapaca, and all the place-names on the or labourers, who work in the maguinas, are Bolivians from Cochabamba, who talk Quichua, and some of the words used in the factories, such as cancha, &c., are derived from that language.
 These men chew coca, and though not so strong, are morelaborious than the Chillenos from the south.
-Passing from these generalities, we will now examine in more detail the structure and climate of the Tamarugal Pampa, between Iquique and Pisagua, in which most English people are interested.
-Fig. 2 is a diagrammatic section from the sea across the Cordillera, through the nitrate beds of Tarapaca.
-To the left we see the barren coast range rising from the sea and falling again to the level of the Tamarugal Pampa.
-The nitrate beds are marked in their proper place at the first spring of the hill ; then comes the level Pampa, sloping gently not only from the Cordillera, but also slightly in a south-west direction.
-This slope is of course enormously exaggerated in the diagram.
-Next the counterforts of the Sierra of Huatacondo rise abruptly

-Tamarugal Pampa-such as Paccha, Jaz Pampa, Puntunchara, &c.-belong to that idiom.
+Tamarugal Pampa-such as Paccha, Jaz Pampa, Puntunchara, &c .- belong to that idiom.
 In the Antofagasta and Taltal districts, on the contrary, though further to the south, the place-names, such as Cachinal, &c., are Quichua, and any Indians of the Cordillera speak in that tongue.
 A good many of the peons,

-FIG. 1.-Map of the ni rate districts of South America.
-The shaded parts are nitrate grounds; but those north of the R.vcr Camerones are uncertain.
+Fig. 1.-Map of the ni rate districts of Scuth America.
+The shaded parts are nitrate grounds; but those north of the R.ver Camerones are uncertain.